-- employees who are enrolled as students and regularly attending classes offered by the Employer - an adjunct faculty member and an individual performing services for the university pursuant to an agreement that provides the individual is not eligible to participate in the retirement or other benefit plans of the university
+- employees who are enrolled as students and regularly attending classes offered by the Employer - an adjunct faculty member and an individual performing services for the university pursuant to an agreement that provides the individual is not eligible to participate in the retirement or other benefit plans of the university completion of one (1) Year of Service

-Eligibility Conditions.
+Eligibility conditions.
 You will be eligible to participate in the Plan for purposes of nonelective contributions when you have satisfied the following eligibility condition(s).
 However, you will actually participate in nonelective contributions once you reach the Entry Date as described below.